Last updated on June 8th, 2021

-Learn how to make bubur ketan hitam (bubur injin )conveniently with pressure cooker without having to soak the glutinous rice.
-So creamy, gooey, and delicious.
-Instruction for cooking on the stove is included too.
+Learn how to make black sticky rice porridge/ bubur ketan hitam (bubur injin )conveniently with a pressure cooker without having to soak the glutinous rice.
+So creamy, gooey, and delicious with a simple tip to make it cooks faster too.
+Instruction for cooking on the stove and rice cooker are included too.

 DELICIOUS CREAMY BUBUR KETAN HITAM